Waikato Institute of Technology: Hamilton City Campus

+Rotokauri Campus

 The Rotokauri Campus, established in 1995 as the Avalon Campus, is located in the semi-rural suburb of Rotokauri, Hamilton.
 The campus covers 56 hectares and hosts the facilities for sport science, trades, engineering, animal care, hospitality, and cookery.
 The Rotokauri Eco Village is on site as student accommodation.

 Te Kōpū Mānia o Kirikiriroa Marae

 Te Kōpū Mānia o Kirikiriroa Marae opened in 2012 on the City Campus in Hamilton.
 It was given its name in respect to the surrounding area, which was known to Māori for its fertile soil and gardens.
 Te Kōpū Mānia o Kirikiriroa translates to "smooth/fertile belly of Kirikiriroa (Hamilton)."
 Growing numbers of students have opted to have their graduation ceremonies held at the marae.

 Structure and governance

 Prior to Wintec's integration into Te Pūkenga, Wintec had its own constitution, as other educational institutions do under the Education Act 1989.
 This constitution was last amended in 2019.
 Under the constitution, the Council of Wintec had ten members, four of whom were appointed by the Minister of Education and six of whom were appointed by the council.
 Of those six Wintec Council appointees, one needed to be a student elected by the student body, and one needed to be a permanent member of the general or teaching staff appointed by the permanent general and teaching staff.

 In 2020, during the transition to becoming a subsidiary of Te Pūkenga, Te Pūkenga's establishment board appointed six directors to Wintec's board to help facilitate its transition.
 This board remained in place until 2022, when Wintec became one of the first Institutes of Skills and Technology or Polytechnics to be integrated into Te Pūkenga.

 Within Te Pūkenga, Wintec retains some autonomy through its executive leadership team, which currently consists of eight members led by Warwick Pitts, who serves as Operational Lead and previously served as an executive director.
 What Wintec's leadership will look like when Te Pūkenga is due to be disestablished in 2026 is currently unclear.